 How much are the courses?

-As a not for profit organisation we are able to keep our costs low.
 Each course costs different amounts depending on the number of teaching hours, equipment, materials and level.
 What you pay depends on your age and economic circumstances – you may be eligible for funding which means the amount you pay towards the cost of the course can vary.
 Some learners are also eligible for government loans or for bursaries to help with costs.
 You will find a table of price information outlining the different price bands for different types of learner on each course page.
 Alternatively call our Student Services team on 020 7405 0197 to discuss your own circumstances and eligibility for funding, a loan or bursary.

 Can I get funding?

-Because we are a not-for-profit organisation we are able to keep our fees low.
 The Government recognises that some of our course can help young people to get a job in the jewellery industry and therefore through grant funding enables us to make them virtually free to young people aged between 16-18, and at a lower rate for others.

 Depending on your age and economic circumstances there are also payment programmes, learner support funds, bursaries and 24+ loans available.
 To find out more talk to one of our Student Services team on 020 7405 0197 or email firstname.lastname@example.org.